Mount Baw Baw Region

 Mount Baw Baw Region is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Mount Baw Baw Region had low cultural diversity, with 89.7% citizens, 89.5% born in Australia, and 96.7% speaking English only at home.
-Christianity was the dominant religion, comprising 43.9%.
-Judaism was overrepresented at 0.1%, compared to 0.1% regionally.
+Mount Baw Baw Region had a cultural diversity index below the average, with 89.7% of its population being Australian citizens, 89.5% born in Australia, and 96.7% speaking English only at home.
+Christianity was the predominant religion, comprising 43.9% of the region's population.
+While Judaism made up a similar proportion to the rest of Victoria (0.1%), there were notable differences in ancestry groups.

 Frequently Asked Questions - Diversity